The matrix taxonomy of finitely complete categories: Triviality and functionality

-It is not difficult to see that two positions in two rows are connected by a linkage if and only if in every two interpretations of the two rows matching in all entries except possibly the extended entry, the positions have the same entries.
+According to our definition, a linkage of positive length must start with a vertical step; but up to starting with the path

+one may consider horizontal steps as first `effective' steps.
 The reader may have noticed that the essence of what is going on here is the following.
 For a matrix $M\in\M(n,m,k)$, each row gives rise to an equivalence relation on the set $\{1,\dots,m\}$ --- the kernel relation of the row seen as a map $\{1,\dots,m\}\to\{0,\dots,k-1\}$ (this relates to the geometric interpretation of matrix properties from Remark~\ref{RemA}).
-A position $j$ in one row has a linkage with a position $j'$ in another row if and only if $j$ and $j'$ fall in the same equivalence class of the join of the two equivalence relations given by the two rows.
+The positions $(i,j)$ and $(i',j')$ are connected by a linkage if and only if $j$ and $j'$ fall in the same equivalence class of the join of the two equivalence relations given by the two rows $i$ and~$i'$.
 Thus, linkage partitions the columns of $M$ into equivalence classes --- we call these the \emph{linkage classes} for the pair of rows.
+We can see that two positions in two rows are connected by a linkage if and only if, in every two interpretations of the two rows matching in all entries except possibly the extended entry, the positions have the same entries.
+Indeed, while the `only if part' follows immediately from the definition of a linkage, the `if part' can be seen by interpreting each entry of each of the two rows by the corresponding linkage class in the quotient of $\{1,\dots,m\}$ by the above equivalence relation.
+Moreover, let us remark that, considering two $0$ entries in positions $(i,j)$ and $(i',j')$ of~$M$, if those two entries are connected by a linkage, then any $0$ entry in the $i$-th row is connected by a linkage to any $0$ entry in the $i'$-th row of~$M$.

 \begin{theorem} Given integers $n,k>0$ and $m\geqslant 0$ and a matrix $M\in\M(n,m,k)$, the following conditions are equivalent: \begin{enumerate}[label=(\arabic*)] \item $M$ is functional in every set~$X$.